-To change DT300 Option Settings
+To change DT400 Option Settings

 - 1. Consult the tables below to determine which settings you want to make for each of the 6 available option tables. - 2.
-Release all locos selected on the throttle before you begin. - 3.
-Unplug the DT300 from LocoNet. - 4.
-Press and hold the SEL Key while plugging the DT300 back into LocoNet.
-You can also enter option setting by holding down the

-SEL Key while installing a battery in your DT300 while it is not connected to LocoNet.
-Your throttle will display a screen similar to this:
+Press the OPTN t Key 🔝 and the display will show:

-- 5. The DT300 display will show OP#1=???.
-The ??? in the right side of the display will show the current setting for OP#1.
+- 3. The right side of the display will show the current value for OP#1.
 The default setting for OP#1 is x01.
-This display will appear for about 5 seconds, if no action is taken after 5 seconds, the DT300 will return to Lo (Loco) mode. - 6.
-While OP#1=??? is in the display, use the throttle knobs "R or L" to set the option value selected from Table VI for OP#1. - 7.
-Press the SEL Key to set OP#1 and advance to OP#2=???. - 8.
-Dial in the value selected from Table VII for OP#2 (OP#2 default for DT300=x23, OP#2 default for DT300R=x03) and press the

-SEL Key st. to advance to OP#3=???.

-9. Dial in the value selected from Table VIII for OP#3 (OP#3 default

-=x01) and press the SEL Key \bullet to advance to OP#4=???.
+Notice that these values are entered in hex format.
+The "x" in front of the value lets you know to expect to use hex numbers.
+Pressing the throttle keys will not change to decimal values in this case. - 4.
+Use the R or L throttle knob to change the setting for OP#1.
+Set the option value selected from the table below for OP#1. - 5.
+Press the ENTER Key to set OP#1 to the value selected and advance to OP#2. - 6.
+Dial in the value selected from the table below for OP#2 (OP#2 default for DT400=x23, OP#2 default for DT400R=x03) and Press the ENTER Key to set OP#2 to the value selected and advance to OP#3. - 7.
+Dial in the value selected from the table below for OP#3 (OP#3 default =x01) and Press the ENTER Key P to set OP#3 to the value selected and advance to OP#4.

-10. You should not need to change the values for OP#4, OP#F or OP#6 so press the SEL Key three more times to step though these options or wait for about 6 seconds for the throttle to time out and go into Lo or Loco Mode.
+8. You should not need to change the values for OP#4, OP#F or OP#6 so press the ENTER Key three more times to step though these options.

-25.1 Ballistic or Straight Line Tracking
+25.1.1 Ballistic or Straight Line Tracking

 With ballistic tracking, the faster you increase or decrease the the throttle knob, the faster the data changes in the throttle.
-When ballistic tracking is enabled so are typematic keys.
-With typematic keys, when you press and hold the Y + having to do a separate key press for each increment.
-Your DT300 was shipped with ballistic tracking as the factory default setting.
+When ballistic tracking is enabled, so are typematic keys.
+With typematic keys, when you press and hold the Y + v + or N - \mathbb{N} - Keys, the values will continue to increase or decrease without having to do a separate key press for each increment.
+Your DT400 was shipped with ballistic tracking as the factory default setting.